Three Forces That Push Back on Aging

 Older adult chronic disease is a consequence of involuntary age-related decline resulting from this singular disease of aging, which is located in different places, manifesting in different ways.

-You may have noticed the more minor evidence—decline in muscle and strength, hearing loss, you need more light to read, darkened areas in the eye lens or cataracts, dry eyes, unsteadiness and difficulty coming up with the right word—nothing to be alarmed about; these are a head’s up, a warning of what is coming if we don’t adopt better lifestyle habits.
+You may have noticed the evidence—pain (the big one), resulting from declining muscles.
+That also leads to loss of strength.
+Then there is hearing loss, you need more light to read, darkened areas in the eye lens or cataracts, dry eyes, unsteadiness and difficulty coming up with the right word—nothing to be alarmed about; these are a head’s up, a warning, a message from the Universe–more to come if we don’t adopt better lifestyle habits.

 The CDC reports that over 50% of adults are living with at least one (1) chronic disease.